-Electronic Devices (Policy 237) - Cell phones and other electronic devices (Gameboys, MP3 players, etc.) may be brought to school, but the use of such items is prohibited during school hours.
+Electronic Devices (Policy 237) - Cell phones, smart watches and other electronic devices (gaming systems, iPods, tablets, etc.) may be brought to school, but the use of such items is prohibited during school hours.
 Laser pointers and attachments are prohibited.
-Cell phones and electronic devices brought to school must be turned off and kept in students' backpacks.
-Exceptions to phones and devices being turned off while at school are as follows:
+Cell phones and electronic devices must be powered off and kept in students' backpacks while on school grounds during the entire school day.